pforret/jekyll.forret.com/_posts/2022/2022-03-24-bash-benchmarks.md

 So the question I would like to answer: what is the _fastest way_ to do them, fastest either in the meaning of "_throughput_", expressed in lines/second or MB/sec, or in "_invocation_" speed, how many times can I start up the program sequantially, expressed in operations/sec.

-I've started a Github repo [pforret/bash_benchmarks](https://github.com/pforret/bash_benchmarks) to collect these benchmarks.
+I've started a GitHub repo [pforret/bash_benchmarks](https://github.com/pforret/bash_benchmarks) to collect these benchmarks.

 ![Bash benchmarks](/wp-content/uploads/2022/03/benchmark.bash.jpg)